bdoss1/dossx/data/app-development/ai-agent-integration.md

 ### Service overview

 Turn static support pages and clunky forms into intelligent, conversational experiences.
-DossX designs and deploys custom GPT-4 / Gemini chatbots and orchestrates behind-the-scenes AI agents that handle everything from ticket triage to personalized product recommendations.
+DossX designs and deploys custom GPT-4 / Gemini AI Agents and orchestrates behind-the-scenes AI agents that handle everything from ticket triage to personalized product recommendations.
 Whether you need a single FAQ bot or a fleet of collaborative agents running on n8n, we bake conversational AI directly into your existing stack—with enterprise-grade security and analytics.

 ### Our service includes